Propaganda in the Soviet Union: New man

 Stakhanovites were also used as propaganda figures so heavily that some workers complained that they were skipping work.

-The murder of Pavlik Morozov was widely exploited in propaganda to urge on children the duty of informing on even their parents to the new state.
+The fabricated murder of Pavlik Morozov was widely exploited in propaganda to urge on children the duty of informing on even their parents to the new state.

 Class enemy

 The class enemy was a pervasive feature of Soviet propaganda.
 With the Civil War, the newly formed army moved to massacre large numbers of kulaks and otherwise promulgate a short lived "reign of terror" to terrify the masses into obedience.

 Lenin proclaimed that they were exterminating the bourgeoisie as a class, a position reinforced by the many actions against landlords, well-off peasants, banks, factories, and private shops.
 Stalin warned, often, that with the struggle to build a socialist society, the class struggle would sharpen as class enemies grew more desperate.
 During the Stalinist era, all opposition leaders were routinely described as traitors and agents of foreign, imperialist powers.